-Cellular immunotherapy is a type of immuno-oncology therapy whereby human cells are engineered to recognize and destroy cancer cells in a more targeted manner.
+Cellular immunotherapy involves engineering human cells to recognize and destroy diseased cells in a targeted manner.
 Most cellular immunotherapies are focused on modulating or enhancing the activity of different lymphocytes, a subtype of white blood cell that are responsible for defending the body against pathogens and other foreign material, as well as killing cancerous cells within the body.
 There are different classes of lymphocytes which differ in function.
-T cells are a type of lymphocyte that primarily serves to protect from infections such as bacteria, viruses, fungi and parasites.
-Every T cell recognizes a specific antigen, or substances found on of pathogens or other foreign material.
+T cells are a type of lymphocyte that primarily serves to protect from infections such as bacteria, viruses, fungi, and parasites.
+Every T cell recognizes a specific antigen, or substances found on pathogens or other foreign material.
 This type of lymphocyte is activated and divides rapidly when it detects its specific antigen.
 Accordingly, T cells are the foundation of the adaptive immune system, selectively responding to different threats.